sebastianspicker/practice-relay/README.md

 practice-relay records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: exploration.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: core-build-out.
+The useful early notes have been carried forward.

 ## Development
 - Kept the release verification command reproducible.

 ## Usage
-- Rewrote the release explanation around the maintained behavior.
+- Merged scattered handoff guidance into the docs.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Keep the next pass focused on verification and smaller changes.